About Parish Action

 Formerly known as West London Churches Homeless Concern, Glassdoor relieves poverty among street homeless people in West London by providing accommodation, advice and support.
 Each winter since 1999, churches of different denominations in West London have provided the venues for our night shelter.
 Many other churches provide financial and in-kind support

 As London’s largest emergency winter night shelter, Glass Door provides a safe, warm place to sleep for 70 to 100 men and women a night in partnership with churches across Hammersmith, Fulham, Kensington, Chelsea, Barnes and Putney.
 Homeless guests also have access advice, food, showers and laundry facilities from drop-in day centres.
 Every night 2 churches open their doors to 35 homeless people, they are given dinner and a warm space in which to sleep.

-The night shelter at St Mary’s Church opens on 7th November 2016 and it will be running every Monday for 23 weeks through to Easter.
+The night shelter at St Mary’s Church opens in November and it will be running every Monday through to Easter.
 Glass Door not only saves lives by providing refuge from the cold, we also help our guests build more stable futures.